Hyrdaboo/Square-Jump/README.md

 # Square-Jump
-An endless platformer made in HTML5 canvas
+An endless platformer made in HTML5 canvas.
+It works on both mobile and desktop.